-Your dissertation should not exceed the word limit given in your Examination Regulations - including text and footnotes/endnotes but excluding appendices and bibliography.
+Your dissertation should not exceed the word limit given in your Examination Regulations.
+This limit includes text and footnotes/endnotes but excludes appendices and bibliography.
 It is recommended that you use font size 12.
 Do not justify the text.

-Detailed guidance can be found in the General Guidelines for Thesis Writers.
+Detailed guidance can be found in the General Guidelines for Thesis Writers document, available on the Student Hub.